joshuadavidthomas/django-bird/docs/params.md

 The rules for value resolution are:

 - Quoted values (`"value"` or `'value'`) are treated as literal strings
-- Unquoted values are resolved from the template context
+- Unquoted values are first attempted to be resolved from the template context
+    - If resolution fails, the literal value is used as a fallback
 - Boolean values can be passed directly (`disabled=True`) or as strings (`disabled="True"`)
 - Both attributes and properties follow these same resolution rules